11APA

 • Developing ideas: Investigate visual ideas in response to a variety of motivations, observation, and imagination.

-• Communicating and Interpreting: Share the ideas, feelings, and stories communicated by their own and others’ objects and images.
+• Communicating and interpreting: Share the ideas, feelings, and stories communicated by their own and others’ objects and images.

 Content